TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Plugin.rst

          `_CSS_PAGE_STYLE` is included only on the affected pages.
 Depending on your configuration it will be written in an external file and included on the page or directly added as inline CSS block.
-Compression for page specific CSS also depends on the global `config.compressCss` setting.
+Compression for page specific CSS also depends on the global :ts:`config.compressCss` setting.

          This setting can be used to only include the CSS when the plugin of a